SkoolNotes/Taproot/2020HIST201/KBxUnitOneEssayPlanning.md

-Just like physical attack and biological attack, income attack also leads to state making.
+Just like physical attack and biological attack, income attack{wc, intent?} also leads to state making.

-Income attack can manifest in many ways, one of which In the late sixteenth century,
+Income attack can manifest in many ways, one of which is inflation.
+For countrys which rely

+In the late sixteenth century,